 These are the only move-in hours available.

-The buses to Black Mountain, N.C. for the Sapere Aude pre-orientation retreat will begin loading at 2:30 p.m. and leave campus on Thursday, Aug.15, 2019 at 3 p.m. sharp from the Baker parking lot and return Sunday morning Aug.
-18, 2019 around 11 a.m.
+The buses to Black Mountain, N.C. for the Sapere Aude pre-orientation retreat will begin loading at 2:30 p.m. and leave campus on Monday, Aug.10, 2020 at 3 p.m. sharp from the Baker parking lot and return Thursday morning Aug.
+13, 2020 around 11 a.m.

-All students in the Humanities course must participate in these study trips during fall break in October and in January before the start of spring semester.
+All students in the Humanities course must participate in the study trip during fall break in January before the start of spring semester.
 Faculty, librarians and fellows design and lead these trips.

 The Legacy Museum and the National Memorial for Peace and Justice, Montgomery, Alabama